squidfunk/mkdocs-material/docs/getting-started.md

     Nothing to see here, move along.
 ```

-This will print the following:
+This will print the following block:

 !!! note
     Nothing to see here, move along.